sensedeep/onetable-cli/README.md

 * Easy command line utility to control and manage DynamoDB schema and contents.
 * Mutates database schema and contents via discrete, reversible migrations.
-* Migrate upwards, downwards, to specific versions.
+* Migrate upwards, downwards, and to specific versions.
 * Automated, ordered sequencing of migrations in both directions.
+* Named migrations for database maintenance, auditing and other tasks.
-* Operates on local databases, remote databases via AWS credentials and via a Lambda proxy.
+* Operates on local databases and remote databases.
+* Use AWS credentials or profiles.
 * Add and remove seed data in any migration.
 * Quick reset of DynamoDB databases for development.
 * Show database status and list applied migrations.